 }

-Both arrive at the same outcome: an async call launched from a user action, scoped appropriately to the view’s lifetime.
+Both arrive at the same outcome: an async call launched from a user action.
 But the philosophies differ.
-Compose hands you the scope explicitly: you’re aware of it, you use it, you know it exists.
-SwiftUI wraps everything in Task and keeps its hand on the wheel with you.
+Compose hands you the scope explicitly — you’re aware of it, you use it, you know it exists.
+SwiftUI wraps the async call in Task and keeps the mechanics out of sight.
+This is consistent with SwiftUI’s general design: prioritise brevity, accept some opacity in exchange.

 Neither is wrong.
-Compose’s explicitness makes the mechanics visible, which is consistent with its general design.
-SwiftUI’s ergonomics prioritise brevity, at the cost of some transparency.
+Compose’s explicitness makes the mechanics visible.
+SwiftUI’s ergonomics keep the code shorter, at the cost of some transparency.

 Verdict: functional equivalent.
 Compose gives you the throttle; SwiftUI keeps it mostly hidden.